WCVE-FM

 WCVE-FM ("VPM News", 88.9 MHz) is a public radio station licensed to Richmond, Virginia, serving the Greater Richmond Region.
 WCVE-FM is owned and operated by Commonwealth Public Broadcasting Corporation.
 CPBC also owns Channel 23 WCVE-TV, the PBS member station in Richmond, as well as other TV and FM stations in Virginia.

 WCVE-FM broadcasts two channels in the HD Radio format.

-Two additional stations, WWLB (93.1 FM) and WBBT-FM (107.3 FM), broadcast classical and specialty music programming to Richmond under the brand "VPM Music".
+Two additional stations, WWLB (93.1 FM) and WBBT-FM 107.3, broadcast classical and specialty music programming to Richmond under the brand "VPM Music".
 WWLB serves the southern portion of the market, while WBBT serves the northern portion.
 Two stations in outlying areas originally built as repeaters of WCVE-FM, WCNV (89.1 FM) in Heathsville and WMVE (90.1 FM) in Chase City, now air programming from both networks.

 History

 WRFK

 In May 1957, the Union Theological Seminary of Richmond (now known as the Union Presbyterian Seminary) signed on an FM radio station at 90.1, WRFK.
 Its non-commercial schedule of classical music, religion and talk programs proved to be popular.
 The station relocated to 106.5 in the 1960s and boosted its power, first to 16,000 watts, and later 50,000 watts, covering all of Richmond and its suburbs.
 When National Public Radio debuted in the 1970s, WRFK became the organization's member for Richmond, airing programs such as All Things Considered.
 It operated as a noncommercial broadcaster despite being on a commercial frequency.

 In the late 1980s, the seminary discovered that its charter did not allow it to operate a radio station and put WRFK on the market.
 It initially reached a deal to sell the station to the Federated Arts Council.
 However, it opted to take a larger offer from a commercial broadcaster.
 Meanwhile, Richmond's PBS member, WCVE-TV, which signed on in 1964, expressed an interest in operating a public radio station as a companion to Channel 23.
 With the help of interested businessmen and lawmakers who wanted to see the NPR/fine arts format preserved in Richmond, Commonwealth Public Broadcasting won a radio license.